knoodrake/jquery-draghover/README.md

 ## Getting Started

-Downloading the file jquery-draghover and include it in your page:
+Download the file jquery-draghover and include it in your page:
 ```html
 <html>
 <head>